 - Toppings: You can make this even more decadent if you want my topping with a whipped almond milk!

-- Plain Dairy-Free Yogurt: this is the specific yogurt I used to make this smoothie!
-I was excited to find a “plain” dairy-free yogurt!
+- Plain Dairy-Free Yogurt: I used the Silk plain almond milk variety to make this smoothie!
+I was excited to find a “plain” dairy-free yogurt and it worked perfectly!

 Keywords: carrot cake smoothie